hknutzen/Netspoc/technical.markdown

 Every pseudo rule is now processed to generate rule specific routing information.
 First, route paths for the rules (source,destination) pair are found via `path_mark`.
 The way this function works has been briefly touched opon [above](#path_finding) and will be explained in detail below.
-It stores in every zone interface on a path from source to destination the next zone interface in direction to destination.
+For an abstract zone and router topology, it stores in every interface on a path from source to destination the next interface in direction to destination.
 After the path has been found, every zone of the path is visited again by `path_walk`.
-This function applies another function to every zone or router on path.
+This function applies a given function to every zone or router on path.
 As it is repeatedly used within Netspoc, is is described in general [below](#path_walk).
-In this case, the called function collects a pair of interfaces, for every visited zone, consisting of the interface the zone is entered from and the interface the zone is left at.
+In this case, the called function collects a pair of interfaces for every visited zone, consisting of the interface the zone is entered from and the interface the zone is left at.
 For the first and last zone on path, no pair can be collected, as these zones are not crossed, but the path starts or ends within these zones instead.
 Just one interface is stored for these zones.

 Next hop information is generated then for zone interface pairs and single zone interfaces, using the zones general next hop information